oceanprotocol/docs/building-with-ocean/build-a-marketplace/deploying-market.md

 surge
 ```

 If this is your first time using surge, you will be prompted to enter an email address and password to create a free account.
 It will ask you to confirm the directory that it is about to publish, check that you are in the market/public/ directory and press enter to proceed.
 Now it gives you the option to choose the domain that you want your project to be available on.
-We have chosen formidable-data-market.surge.sh which is a free option.
+We have chosen https://crypto-photos.surge.sh which is a free option.
 You can also set a CNAME value in your DNS to make use of your own custom domain.

 After a few minutes, your upload will be complete, and you’re ready to share your data marketplace.
-You can view the version we created in this guide here.
+You can view the version we created in this guide [here](https://crypto-photos.surge.sh/).